SAP-samples/btp-cap-genai-rag/docs/tutorial/5-extend/2-HybridDev.md

 In this chapter, you will learn how to set up a hybrid testing environment.
 Hybrid in this case means, consuming all backing services from SAP BTP, while your application logic is executed on your local development environment.
 This allows you to conduct more realistic debugging scenarios.

 While the chapter appears to be quite comprehensive, please consider this is a one-time action, which does not need to be repeated once configured.
 Before starting, please ensure that you deployed the GenAI Mail Insights application within Subaccount.

-## SAP BTP, Cloud Foundry Runtime

-1. For starting the hybrid development, you must have installed the GenAI Mail Insights application in your Cloud Foundry Environment using **cf deploy** as described in the previous tutorial steps.
+For starting the hybrid development, you must have deployed the GenAI Mail Insights application in your Cloud Foundry Environment using **cf deploy** as described in the previous tutorial steps.

-2. Once the application is installed and all Service Instances are created please run the following commands, to create the essential Service Keys in Cloud Foundry and the respective **.cdsrc-private.json** files required for hybrid testing.
-In contrast to Kyma, we are not using the existing Service Bindings but need to create dedicated Service Keys for the hybrid testing setup.
+1. Rrun the following commands, to create the essential Service Keys in Cloud Foundry and the respective **.cdsrc-private.json** files required for hybrid testing.

-   **Service Keys**
+   **Binding Service Instances**

    ```sh
    cds bind -2 <Space>-ai-hdi-container,<Space>-genai-mail-insights-uaa,<Space>-generative-ai-hub